Optimal Systemic Risk Bailout: A PGO Approach Based on Neural Network: Optimal Bailout: What Is It?

 where $\tau$ is the bailout budget.
 Notice that $Ratio$ can directly measure the efficiency of the bailout in the relative sense.

-It is easy to make some examples showing that the evaluating criteria above are non-concave functions with respect to the injected fund $\bm{\tilde{c}}$.
-Moreover, there is no explicit/analytic representation between the criteria and the injected fund $\tilde{\bm c}$. $\bm l^{*}\left(\tilde{\bm c}\right)$ and $\bm p^{*}(\tilde{\bm c})$ can only be evaluated via numerical algorithms, e.g., the iterative algorithm proposed by \cite{ma2021joint}.
+It is evident that the evaluation criteria mentioned earlier are non-concave functions in relation to the injected fund $\bm{\tilde{c}}$, and it is easy to provide examples to illustrate this fact.
+Moreover, there is no explicit or analytic representation between the criteria and the injected fund $\tilde{\bm c}$.
+The functions $\bm l^{*}\left(\tilde{\bm c}\right)$ and $\bm p^{*}(\tilde{\bm c})$ can only be evaluated using numerical algorithms, such as the iterative algorithm proposed by \cite{ma2021joint}.
 Therefore, conventional optimization methods cannot be applied directly to identify the optimal bailout.